Poaceae: Role in society

 Grasses have long had significance in human society.
 They have been cultivated as feed for people and domesticated animals for thousands of years.
-The primary ingredient of beer is usually barley or wheat, both of which have been used for this purpose for over 4,000 years.
+The primary ingredient of beer is usually barley or wheat, each of which has been used for this purpose for over 4,000 years.

 In some places, particularly in suburban areas, the maintenance of a grass lawn is a sign of a homeowner's responsibility to the overall appearance of their neighborhood.
 One work credits lawn maintenance to:

 In communities with drought problems, watering of lawns may be restricted to certain times of day or days of the week.
-Many US municipalities and homeowners' associations have rules which require lawns to be maintained to certain specifications, sanctioning those who allow the grass to grow too long.
+Many US municipalities and homeowners' associations have rules that require lawns to be maintained to certain specifications, sanctioning those who allow the grass to grow too long.

-The smell of the freshly cut grass is produced mainly by cis-3-Hexenal.
+The smell of freshly cut grass is produced mainly by cis-3-Hexenal.

 Some common aphorisms involve grass.
 For example: